DeSantis said no more virtual meetings. Some South Florida cities are doing it anyway

 “As Florida continues in Phase 3 and millions of Floridians go to work and school every day, it is time for local government officials to safely return to meeting in person, where Florida law requires, to conduct official business in the sunshine on behalf of their constituents,” his office told WFTV in a statement.

-Local leaders in Miami-Dade, including newly elected county Mayor Daniella Levine Cava, have urged DeSantis to give power back to local governments to enforce COVID-related safety measures, including to allow virtual meetings.
+Local leaders in Miami-Dade, including newly elected County Mayor Daniella Levine Cava, have urged DeSantis to give power back to local governments to enforce COVID-related safety measures, including to allow virtual meetings.
 In late September, DeSantis also forced Miami-Dade to reopen bars and nightclubs and stripped local authorities of the power to collect fines on tickets tied to COVID orders.

 County lobbyist Ron Book said in mid-November that he spoke to the governor about Miami-Dade’s virtual meeting request, and that DeSantis was “firm” in rejecting it.